 9 – Make a List

 Change things up this year.
-Instead of going around the table and saying the things that you’re thankful for, make a list of blessings you’ve seen in 2020, focusing on the things that may not have ever been possible in 2020 wasn’t the way it is.
+Instead of going around the table and saying the things that you’re thankful for, make a list of blessings you’ve seen this year, focusing on the things that may not have ever been possible if this year wasn’t the way it is.

-Keep that list or cut it up and put it in a gratitude jar and any time you’re feeling like 2020 is just too much, pull out one of these papers.
+Keep that list or cut it up and put it in a gratitude jar and any time you’re feeling like this year is just too much, pull out one of these papers.
 Counting your blessings always has a way of making things seem just a little better.

 10 – Make It Fun

 If all else fails, make it a day of fun.
-Here are just a few additional ideas to make Thanksgiving 2020 a day full of fun, food, and family time!
+Here are just a few additional ideas to make Thanksgiving this year a day full of fun, food, and family time!

 - See who can roll a turkey first